hesamzia/SMS-SRL-Verification/README.md

 - [X] Change the database is accessed with using sqlalchemy, except in the login section
 - [X] in normalize, convert for example AB001 to AB000001 (max len ? say 15)
 - [X] Add upload Excel file before importing
+- [X] rate limit and stop the brute force

 This is a project for training python, Flask, Git and github, Codeium.
 This project is one of MR. jadi mirmirani’s course named “sms verify with db and answer”.